-letter-spacing attribute specifies spacing behavior between text characters supplemental to any spacing due to the
+letter-spacing attribute controls spacing between text characters, in addition to any spacing from the

-As a presentation attribute, it also can be used as a property directly inside a CSS stylesheet, see
+As a presentation attribute, it also can be used as a property in CSS.
+See

 css letter-spacing for further information.